BillRamos/CAPItoRSS/readme.md

 ```shell
 $ curl -sS https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer
 ```
-You should now have Composer install globally.
+You should now have Composer installed globally.
 If you're having trouble calling `composer` from your terminal, you probably don't have `/usr/local/bin` registered in your PATH file.
 Check, and add it if you need to.

 ### Installing CAPItoRSS
 First, clone this repository into your local dev environment.